The layers behind the mighty and Hispanic Hollywood trailblazer Desi Arnaz - ExBulletin

 The team behind Being the Ricardos faced a a lot of criticism for the cast of Bardem, who hails from Spain, as one of the most successful Latino artists of all time.

-Critics pointed out Hollywood’s long history of excluding Latinos at every level, from the mailrooms of talent agencies to corner studio offices.
+Critics pointed out Hollywood’s long roadmap excluding Latinos at all levels, from the mailrooms of talent agencies to the corner offices of studios.
 According to the latest Nielsens Diversity Intelligence Series Report, Latin representation is around 10 percent on streaming services, and cable and broadcast networks (including those in the Spanish language).

 Sorkin defended the cast of Bardems, told the Hollywood Reporter last month that having a Spanish-born actor playing a Cuban-born character was not demeaning, as Spaniards are considered Hispanic.

-The word Hispanic, which appeared in the 1960s, refers to people who can trace their roots back to Spain or to Spanish-speaking countries in Latin America or the Caribbean.
-The word Latino appeared three decades later to include other Latin American countries where Spanish is not the dominant language, such as Brazil.
+The word Hispanic, which emerged in the 1960s, represents people who can trace their roots back to Spain or to Spanish-speaking countries in Latin America or the Caribbean.
+The Latin word emerged three decades later to include other Latin American countries where Spanish is not the dominant language, such as Brazil.

 Lucie Arnaz, daughter of Arnaz and Ball, who was also the film’s executive producer, said in an Instagram post that even though Bardem didn’t look like his father physically, he had everything daddy had.